vijay-joshi/personal-website/README.md

 # generate static files to public directory which you can host to any host
 $ hexo generate
 ```
-Detailed instructions to build and deploy website to follow soon(I am moving all my repos to git, it will take a few days).
-For now you can use the following

 ### License
 ----